Transfer from another university

 - If you have studied for more than a year at your current institution before applying to transfer, you will not be given priority for a place over qualified applicants who have not yet studied at degree level.

 Please contact us before submitting your UCAS application, so that we can discuss your options with you.

 We understand that sometimes a student will find they have made a mistake in their choice of degree or university.
 If this applies to you, we may consider that you have had a false start.

-If you apply to transfer during your first year at another university, or if you leave your original university during (or at the end of) your first year and apply to us in a subsequent year, you will be classed as a "false start".
 You will be treated as a new applicant and will be considered alongside all other new applicants in the competitive admissions process.